 False!
 The old incandescent bulb has an efficiency of only 3-5 %.
 Modern LED lighting devices on the other hand are more than 8 times as efficient!
 Every hour that the old incandescent bulb burns, it wastes your money and pollutes the planet.
 Replacing it with LED lamps will start paying back from day one by causing a dramatic reduction in your electricity bill.

 Electricity Myth 7 – LED bulbs are not dimmable.

 False!
 Manufactures can create dimmable LED bulbs, but it requires slightly different electronics to do so.
 The most important thing to remember is that one should not try to dim a non-dimmable bulb.
 This puts undue stress on the internal electronics and will cause it to fail prematurely, and more than likely will void the manufacturer’s warranty.
 Likewise, be very careful with the dimmable switch that you use.
 The low amount of energy drawn by LED's may place a burden on traditional dimmer switches.
 You might hear a hum from a dimmer switch that is a sign that the switch is struggling.
 Typically, they heat up as well, which could create a fire if turned on for extended periods of time.
 Always use certified dimmer switches meant to be used with energy efficient dimmable bulbs.

 Electricity Myth 8 – All white LED lamps produce bright, white light that is unappealing.

 False!
 The lights we have on this site have a warm tone.
-We ran some tests with consumers and they could not tell the difference between an incandescent light and our energy efficient LED bulbs.
+We ran some tests with consumers and they could not tell the difference between an incandescent light and our energy efficient LED lighting fixtures.